PLANNING YOUR DIY SHADE SAILShade Sail Posts - Shade Sail Brackets - Shade Sail Fittings

 - The best fittings to put on the post are Stainless Steel Eyebolts, readily available online from many Suppliers.

-- Note: 316 Stainless Steel Turnbuckles and D Shackles are included in the purchase price of your DIY Shade Sail.
+- Note: 316 Stainless Steel Turnbuckles and D Shackles are included in the purchase price of your Custom DIY Shade Sail.

 Remember – OVERDO THE STRENGTH OF THE FOOTING.